IBM/aspera-cli/docs/README.erb.md

 #### server side and configuration

 Virtually any transfer on a "repository" on a regular basis might emulate a hot folder.

-> file detection is not based on events (inotify, etc...), but on a simple folder scan on source side.
+> Note: file detection is not based on events (inotify, etc...), but on a simple folder scan on source side.

-> parameters may be saved in a <%=prst%> and used with `-P`.
+> Note: parameters may be saved in a <%=prst%> and used with `-P`.

 #### Scheduling